 Dust bunnies sound cute, but they are made up of some icky stuff.
-Besides the dirt tracked in off your shoes, dust bunnies contain the corpses and feces of dust mites, body parts of insects such as cockroaches, beetles, ants and spiders, human and animal hair and skin cells, nicotine and tobacco smoke (if you have a smoker in the house), and bacteria, viruses and fungi.
+Besides the dirt tracked in off your shoes, dust bunnies contain the corpses and feces of dust mites, body parts of insects such as cockroaches, beetles, ants, and spiders, human and animal hair and skin cells, nicotine and tobacco smoke (if you have a smoker in the house), and bacteria, viruses, and fungi.
+This is why it’s important to adequately get rid of dust bunnies.
 Dust bunnies can cause problems for sensitive individuals.

 If the best advice for floors is to vacuum as often as possible, the best option is to learn how to do it efficiently and effectively, so you can get it done quickly with the best results.
 Most vacuums come with two tools for vacuuming floors – the floor attachment for vacuuming bare, hard surface floors and antique or oriental rugs, and the powerhead with a beater bar for use on all other rugs and carpets.
 Powerheads are designed to separate the fibers of the carpet’s pile as it rotates so the airflow can reach in and pull out dust and dirt.
 It beats the pile, so the dirt is loosened and can be sucked up.
 The higher the pile, the more power you need to move the carpet fibers apart and beat loose the dirt.
 Powerheads with beater brushes are excellent for removing pet hair.

 On hard surface floors, repeated strokes back and forth in a zig-zag pattern with the floor attachment will ensure you have removed most of the dust and dirt on the floor.